LyubomirLambov/LyubomirLambov/README.md

 * 🔭 Profile: Self-driven and motivated software developer.
 Starting my 3rd year in Tech University of Gabrovo - Software and Computer Engineering

 * 🌱 I’m currently learning C# as a weapon of choice but open for any other technologies and languages
+* + Python 101 forever course from HackBulgaria

 * ❤️ Passionate about engineering, hungry for professional experience